valdeanda/Useful_scripts/README.md

 ---

-## Keep sequences of certain lenght
+## Keep sequences of certain length

 In this case we are keeping sequences >100 bp